 The Suunto Traverse is an extraordinary watch that will satisfy most outdoorsmen.
 In addition to superb design it also offers advanced features that will come in handy in nature as well as in everyday life.
 I regard the Suunto Traverse as the great compromise between the elegant Suunto Essential which does not have a GPS receiver and the GPS equipped Suunto Ambit 3 which is kind of bulky.

 Doesn’t suit you?
-Check The Best Five Watches for Hiking in 2018
+Check our selection of The Best Five Watches for Hiking

 - Limited sport features in comparison to Suunto Ambit 3